Frequently Asked Bridge Program Questions

 You are responsible for buying your books and materials.
 Most students do not receive enough financial aid to cover the costs of books and materials.
 The cost each semester could be $200 or more, depending on the number and type of courses you are taking.
 Textbooks can be purchased or rented at the HGTC bookstore or through online vendors.

-Please contact the Daphne Holland once you have auditioned and been accepted to participate in the marching band.
-For more information regarding the marching band.
+Please contact Daphne Holland once you have auditioned and been accepted to participate in the marching band.
+For more information, view the CCU University Bands page.
 If you are interested in ROTC, contact the ROTC office on the CCU campus prior to enrolling.

 WHAT IF I DON’T EARN 21 TRANSFERABLE SEMESTER HOURS WITH A 2.25 GRADE POINT AVERAGE IN MY FIRST YEAR AT HGTC?